 Weekly markets – There’s one day of the day when most neighbourhoods have an open market where vendors set up stalls in the evening.
 This is when you can buy dry fruits, nuts, chana (roasted chickpeas), peanuts, murmura (rice puffs) in bulk.

 Local sweet shops – Every neighbourhood has a local mithai (sweet) shop.
-Right from Aggarwal Sweets to Nathu’s to Bikanerwala, everybody sells samosas, kachoris and pakoras (savory snacks) and a mind-boggling range of sweets.
+It sells samosas, kachoris and pakoras (savoury snacks) in the evenings and a mind-boggling range of sweets.
 They’re very likely to pack the hot food first in a paper bag then put it in another plastic or polypropylene bag.
-They usually pack the sweets in a carboard/paper box laminated with plastic.
+They usually pack the sweets in a cardboard/paper box laminated with plastic.

 To avoid waste, just take your own box and get them to put your food in it.
 If you can’t fit the stuff in your box, opt for the paper bag and skip the plastic bag.